headwinds/flask-now-postgres-offline/README.md

 Built on top of the Flaskex starter, I added the following:
 * registration with recaptcha
-* verify registration account via email
+* verify registration account via [email confirmation](https://realpython.com/handling-email-confirmation-in-flask/)
 * more modular blueprint routes so that you can serve json or html templates
 * a route which performs a database join
 * routes that perform all the REST verbs: GET, POST, PUT, DELETE, PATCH